-Stellar debut for China's Nasdaq-style board adds $44 billion in market cap
+Frenzied debut of China's Nasdaq-style board adds $44 billion in market cap

 The SSE added that it was normal to see big swings in newly listed tech shares, as such companies typically have uncertain prospects, and are difficult to evaluate.

-The exchange cited big fluctuations in IPOs shares on Nasdaq and the Hong Kong stock exchange, in particular singling out recently listed electric car firm Nio Inc (NIO) and Chinese start-up Luckin Coffee (LK.O).
+The exchange cited big fluctuations in IPOs shares on Nasdaq and the Hong Kong stock exchange, in particular singling out recently listed electric car firm Nio Inc and Chinese start-up Luckin Coffee.

 SSE said that an index tracking the STAR Market would be launched on the 11th trading day following the debut of the 30th company on the board.